Carbon-Twelve-C12/quantera/README.md

 ## Timeline

-Based on our progress, we are currently in Week 16 of our Implementation Plan.
+Based on our progress, we are currently in Week 17 of our Implementation Plan.
 The next major milestones are:

-1. **Week 16**: Comprehensive testing, security audits, and deployment preparation
+1. **Week 17**: Security audits and finalization of contract optimizations
-2. **Weeks 17-18**: Marketplace launch and partner onboarding
+2. **Week 18**: Testnet deployment and cross-chain validation
+3. **Week 19**: Mainnet deployment and marketplace launch

 Previous milestones completed:
 - Backend services, API layer, and type system implementation